The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Brand Analysis

 \para{Correlation between ad inventory misrepresentation and number of brands.} Next, we investigate whether the misrepresentation of ad inventory by misinformation websites impacts their ability to sell their ad inventory.

-First, Figure~\ref{fig:combined_cdf_distinct_brands_across_mdoms} plots the distribution of the distinct brand counts of all the brands advertising on misinformation sites with/without \texttt{ads.txt}.
-Note that we are looking for existence of \texttt{ads.txt}.\footnote{{The mere existence of \texttt{ads.txt} does not guarantee the veracity of its content.
+Figure~\ref{fig:cdf_distinct_brands_across_mdoms_b} plots the distribution of the distinct brand counts of all the brands advertising on misinformation websites with/without \texttt{ads.txt}.
+Note that we are looking for the existence of \texttt{ads.txt}.\footnote{{The mere existence of \texttt{ads.txt} does not guarantee the veracity of its content.
 A misinformative publisher could have misrepresented \ads entries to bypass brand checks.
-Advertisers are recommended by IAB to perform \ads checks against the data observed in the bid requests before making a bid.}} We find that misinformation sites with \texttt{ads.txt} are able to attract ads from twice as many reputable brands on an average as compared to the sites without \texttt{ads.txt}.
-We conclude that some reputed brands do at least seem to avoid the misinformation websites without \texttt{ads.txt}.
+Advertisers are recommended by IAB to perform \ads checks against the data observed in the bid requests before making a bid.}} We find that misinformation websites with \texttt{ads.txt} are able to attract ads from twice as many brands on an average as compared to the websites without \texttt{ads.txt}.
+We conclude that some brands do avoid advertising on misinformation websites without \texttt{ads.txt}.

-Second, Figure~\ref{fig:scatter_median_brand_tranco_vs_pools} shows the scatter plot of median Tranco ranks of brands and the number of pools\footnote{We use the list of 79K static pools from \datastatic{2/22} dataset and quantify the number of pools that each misinformation domain is a part of.} for each misinformation website.
-We find that misinformation websites that are part of more pools tend to attract higher ranked, and likely more reputable, brands.
-To quantify this correlation, we use simple linear regression {to} measure the slope.
-We find that the slope is -36.53, reaffirming our conclusion that pooling likely enables misinformation websites to undermine brand safety protections.
-A refinement of the regression analysis where we only take into account heterogeneous pool (signaling dark pooling) results in the slope of -55.09, indicting an even stronger correlation.
+Figure~\ref{fig:conditional_probabilities} plots the conditional probabilities of observing reputable brands across misinformation websites with/without dark pools.
+We find that more than half of the misinformation websites part of one or more dark pools get ads from reputable brands.
+In contrast, less than one-third of the misinformation websites part of no dark pools get ads from reputable brands.
+This nearly 20\% difference in the conditional probability shows that dark pooling significantly increases the chances of ads from reputable brands ending up on misinformation websites.

+\para{Brand disclosures.} It is reasonable to assume that reputable brands generally do not want to advertise on misinformation websites \cite{AdvertisersDemonetizedBreitbart, IASBrandFavorability, IASConsumerPerception}.
+Taking the example of Breitbart, there is ample evidence that reputable brands did not want their ads shown on Breitbart \cite{AdvertisersDemonetizedBreitbart, SunrunBreitbart, SageNAmericaBreitbart}.
+DSPs and AdXs typically provide brand safety features \cite{bellman2018brand} to help brands avoid buying the ad inventory of low-quality websites.
+Brand safety features allow brands to block unwanted ad inventory through a block list of domains or seller IDs \cite{PubIDBlocking}.
+One would expect that reputable brands would attempt to avoid buying the ad inventory of misinformation websites through these brand safety features.
+Since brand safety is not externally measurable, we conduct individualized disclosures to these 55 reputable brands and specifically ask them (a) whether they want their ads on misinformation websites or not and (b) whether they employ brand safety features to this end.